meganz/mpenc_doc/source/engineering.rst

    - if it is relevant to the concurrency resolver, pass it to that, which may cause an operation to start or finish (with success or failure);
    - if an operation is ongoing, pass it to the subprocess running that;
-   - else reject the packet - it's not appropriate at this time.
+   - else reject the packet (i.e. don't queue it for another try later).

 3. else, try to verify-decrypt it as a message in the current subsession;

-   - if the packet verifies but fails to be accepted into the transcript due to missing parents, put it in a try-accept queue *in this subsession*, to try this process again later (and similarly for the next case);
+   - if the packet verifies but fails to be accepted into the transcript due to missing parents, put it in a queue *specific to this subsession*, to try this process again later (and similarly for the next case);

 4. else, try to verify-decrypt it as a message in the previous subsession;